On This Page:

 - Look for a confirmation screen to make sure your assignment is submitted.
 (This might look different depending on the kind of assignment.)

 - Know which file formats your instructor will accept (.pdf and .doc are usually preferred).

-Once activities have been graded and released to students, you can access grades via the User menu.
+From the User menu, you can access grades once activities have been graded and released to students.
 Click the name of the course you wish to view grades for.
-For more, see View Grades and Track Your Progress in Moodle.
+For more information, see View Grades and Track Your Progress in Moodle.

 Some activities, such as Assignments, also display released grades on the activity page.